rethomics/ggetho/README.md

 ![](README_files/figure-markdown_github-ascii_identifiers/unnamed-chunk-3-1.png)

 Again, **this plot is empty** because no layer was added yet.
-Though it already know the names and scale of the axis.
+Though it already knows the names and scale of the axis.

 Sometimes, the variable of interest will not be on the y axis, instead, we want a colour intensity (z axis) to represent it in some sort of **tile plot**. *When unspecified, the y axis is discrete, and implies one row per individual animals.*